IIIF/api/source/api/annex/notes/editors.md

 Objections should be registered in advance of the review meeting.
 Attendance at the review meeting is not required, but it should be noted that the review meeting is intended to be a platform for discussing any final concerns.
 Therefore, lack of attendance is likely to reduce the chances of an objection resulting in changes to a specification which has already been subject to the authorship, editorial, and reference implementation processes described above.

 The editors shall ensure that there is a response to, and, where possible, resolution of any objections raised.
 The editors are responsible for considering the severity and importance of any remaining objections, and, ultimately, whether to seek additional community input and continue revision, or to proceed with publication of the new version of a specification.

-@jpstroop: Should we compile a non-normative list of listservs?
-{: .warning}

 ### 2.5 Frequency of Releases